Five pilgrims mowed down by govt bus in Tamil Nadu

-Five persons, including two women on a pilgrimage to the hill shrine in Palani, were killed and another seriously injured, when a government bus mowed them down near Dharapuram in Tirupur district, on Tuesday.
+Five persons, including two women on a pilgrimage to the hill shrine in Palani, were killed and another seriously injured, when a government bus mowed them down near Dharapuram in Tirupur district, today.

 The group of devotees from Tirupur was on ‘Padayatra’ to the hill shrine, when the bus knocked them down around 5.30 AM, police said.